gopibhoyar3/clone-yt/README.md

 # clone-yt

 This project is about Youtube clone.
-I have tried to look as close as possible like Youtube.
+I have tried to look close to Youtube main page.

 The web application is created using HTML, CSS and Javascript.
 The main aim of this projects is the front end design.
 I will keep adding functionalities in coming days.